open-formulieren/open-forms/docs/configuration/registration/msgraph.rst

       supports the variables ``{{year}}``, ``{{month}}`` and ``{{day}}`` to make dynamic paths.

-Submissions on the configured form should now create a folder with the form name, in the configured drive and path.
+Upon registration the submissions will be saved in the configured drive and path.
+Submissions for a particular form will be in a folder named after the form slug, each in a subfolder with the submission reference name.
+For example, if the configured path was ``/OpenForms/{{year}}``, and the form slug was ``drivers-licence-request``, the data of a submission with reference ``OF-1234`` would be saved under the path ``/OpenForms/2023/drivers-licence-request/OF-1234``.
 In this folder, the submission PDF, attachments and JSON-data is stored.

 .. note::